check before: 2025-12-15

 Opt-in Confusion

-Users may not understand the opt-in process for AI-generated content, potentially leading to underutilization of the new feature and missed benefits.
+Users may not understand the opt-in process for AI-generated content, leading to inconsistent usage and missed opportunities for enhanced search results.

 - roles: End Users, Training Coordinators